Skip to content

 After all, when choosing a dog there is a difference between embarking on life with a Labrador or a Dachshund.

 Whereas probiotics are the beneficial microorganisms themselves, prebiotics are a source of food for probiotics and help them grow, multiply and survive in the gut.
 For more information, take a look at our article What are Prebiotics?

-Whilst live cultures and probiotics are often used as synonyms, strictly speaking they are not exactly the same thing.
-We love live cultures and fermented foods and drinks such as kimchi, kombucha and kefir.
-Recipes to make your own fermented foods are on trend and these are indeed thought to contain live cultures which may help to support a healthy gut.
-However if we take the definition that probiotics are microorganisms that are proven to have health benefits on the human body, then it's worth pointing out that live cultures found in foods and drinks are not usually clinically trialled, and therefore cannot be linked to a specific health benefit.
-There is also rarely a guarantee of the types or numbers of live cultures found in a fermented foods.
-It may therefore be more accurate to refer to most fermented foods as containing 'live cultures', and reserve the term 'probiotics' for foods and supplements that have been clinically studied in humans and proven to have health benefits.
+Whilst live cultures and probiotics are often used as synonyms, strictly speaking, they are not exactly the same thing.
+We love live cultures and fermented foods and drinks such as yoghurt, kimchi, kombucha and kefir.
+However, if we take the definition that probiotics are microorganisms that are proven to have health benefits on the human body, then it's worth pointing out that live cultures found in foods and drinks are not usually clinically trialled, and therefore cannot be linked to a specific health benefit.
+As mentioned earlier, there is also rarely a guarantee of the types or numbers of live cultures found in fermented foods.
+It may therefore be more accurate to refer to most fermented foods as containing 'live cultures’ and reserve the term 'probiotics' for foods and supplements that have been clinically studied in humans and proven to have health benefits.
 For more information on this topic take a look at the Food Myth.

 If you are thinking about taking a probiotic or prebiotic and are unsure where to start or what to take, ask for help from a specialist.
 Choosing the right one should depend on the specific health concerns you have, as different types of probiotics have been shown to help support different areas of health.

 For more in-depth information about probiotics, see: